top of page

 The art of receiving

-How to actually receive it.
+How to actually receive love.

 Not the surface-level stuff.
-Not a polite "thank you" when someone holds the door open.
+Not just a polite "thank you" when someone holds the door open.
 I mean fully receiving.
 Letting love land.
 Letting it in.

-Pushing love away — even the small, everyday kind — is practice.
+Pushing love away — even the small, everyday kind — is a practice.
 Just not the kind that serves you.

-Because if we can't receive a kind word about our haircut, how are we going to receive the deeper love our hearts are actually longing for?
+If we can't receive a kind word about our haircut, how are we going to receive the deeper love our hearts are actually longing for?

 This is something I genuinely didn't know for a long time.
 I thought love was mostly about giving.
 And I was excellent at giving.
 Too excellent, honestly.

 I lived that way for over 40 years.
-And I can tell you with complete certainty: it doesn't work.
+I can tell you with complete certainty: it doesn't work.
 Not for love.
 Not for connection.
 Not for the kind of relationships that nourish our souls — the ones where love actually reaches the parts of us that are most alive.

 Because love that only flows one way isn't love — it's performance.
 And performance is exhausting.

 I believe that life — the universe, God, a higher power, whatever name feels true to you — is always giving us exactly the lessons we need to grow in love and expand our souls.
-And so I don't think it's a coincidence that just as I've been deepening this practice of receiving, life handed me nine days of nothing but that.
+I don't think it's a coincidence that just as I've been deepening this practice of receiving, life handed me nine days of nothing but that.

 The universe wants to give.
 There is an abundance of love available to us at all times.
 But we have to be open to it.
 We have to make room.
 We have to actually let it in.

-Where to start
+Where to Start

-If any of this sounds familiar — if you recognise yourself in the over-giver, the deflector, the one who waves away compliments and quietly wonders why love never quite reaches the depth you're longing for — I want you to start here.
+If any of this sounds familiar — if you recognize yourself in the over-giver, the deflector, the one who waves away compliments and quietly wonders why love never quite reaches the depth you're longing for — I want you to start here.

 Not by giving less.
 That's not the point.